D-Rockie/Coding-Club-s-Rajinikanth/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 👥 Team
+## 👥 By

-- [Your Name] - Project Lead
-- [Team Members] - Contributors
+- Devaesh AI-DS (1st year)

 ## 🙏 Acknowledgments

 - Thanks to all contributors
 - Special thanks to the Coding Club community
-- Inspired by modern event management needs

 ---

-For more information, please contact [Your Contact Information]
+For more information, please contact devaeshd19@gmail.com